bekkopen/databasekurs/neo4j/exercises/1_nodes_and_relationships.md

 **Need help?**
 Take a look at the [MATCH](http://neo4j.com/docs/stable/query-match.html) keyword

-## 2. What kind of liquor do we have?
+## 2. What kinds of liquor do we have?
 List the **name** of **all** the product categories.

 * The name is stored in a property called ```name```